hasanavi/picture2speech/README.md

 Our vision is to make all images on the internet accessible to blind and partially sighted users.

-We have developed a web-service for  vision impaired people that provides meaningful alternative descriptions for online images with emphasis on social image sharing applications (Flickr, Facebook etc.).
-The service can also interface with screen reader, voice over services and also work with browser extensions.
+We have developed a web-service that provides meaningful alternative descriptions for online images with emphasis on social image sharing applications (Flickr, Facebook etc.).
+The service can also interface with screen reader, voice over services and embedded within browser extensions.

-Currently we are utilising cloud based image processing apis from rekognition.com and iqengines.com.
+For this prototype, we are utilising cloud based image processing apis from rekognition.com, iqengines.com and mash social data from Facebook.com.
+Our long term goal is to utilize open source technology and develop the necessary infrastructure and services inhouse.

 # Rekognition.com  - Face & scene detection
 _TBD_